jchilders/dotfiles/README.md

 Leader key is `,`.

 ### Mappings
-See `nvim/config/mappings.vim` for complete list.
+See `nvim/config/mappings.vim` for a more complete list.
+Ruby-specific mappings are kept in `nvim/after/ftplugin/ruby.vim`.

 | mapping | description | provided by |
 | :-----: | :---------- | :---------: |